 - Minimal case law protection.
 There is not much case law in place because the LLC is a newer business structure.

 To determine if a Florida LLC is the right path when you incorporate your business, consult with an attorney or accountant.
-You can also view the Florida LLC Formation and Florida Ongoing LLC Requirements information in our state guides.
+You can also view the Florida LLC Formation Guide for more information.